chroma-core/chroma/docs/CIP_2_Auth_Providers_Proposal.md

 ## **Proposed Changes**

-We propose two abstractions, one for the server-side and another for the [client-side.](http://client-side.In) In addition we also introduce a FastAPI/startlette middleware adapter which will allow using the server-side abstractions in the context of FastAPI.
+We propose two abstraction groups, one for the server-side and another for the client-side.
+In addition we also introduce a FastAPI/startlette middleware adapter which will allow using the server-side abstractions in the context of FastAPI.
+For client-side we rely on `requests`

+### Architecture Overview

 Architecture Overview: